Gogyoo/pneumonia_diagnosis/README.md

 <img src='images/xray.jpeg'>

 ## Model Deployment
-<p>Classification model is deployed with FastAPI and Docker.
+Classification model is deployed with FastAPI and Docker.
 The endpoint accepts uploaded files and concludes from the image whether it has pneumonia or is normal.
-Streamlit is used to create web application for the API.</p>
+Streamlit is used to create web application for the API.
+URL to the api is https://api-cwtil3b3qq-ew.a.run.app/

 ## Run the Detection API on LocalHost